htramu/htk.github.io/blog.md

 </section>

 World of Goo, a critically acclaimed indie puzzle game, is a showcase the power of simplicity and innovation in game design.
 Developed by 2D Boy, the game's straightforward concept of connecting balls of goo to reach the exit to finish a level, never gets boring thanks to the clever design choices of the developers: the elegant simplicity, the ever-evolving mechanics and player-centric features.

-Simple idea, simple execution; this is what the World of Goo does best.
+*Simple idea, simple execution*; this is what the World of Goo does best.
 At its core, World of Goo is based around a very basic idea – connect balls of goo in order to get a requisite number of Goo Balls to reach the exit which is presented on each level as a pipe.
 This concept serves as the backbone of the game, providing players with an intuitive and easy-to-understand objective.
 Its brilliance lies in the simplicity of execution; players need only drag and drop goo units to build structures, like bridges and tower, that defy gravity and traverse challenging landscapes.
 Yet, the limited freedom to pull a goo to a maximum five goo units away, adds a layer of constraint, requiring players to think strategically and plan their moves carefully.
 This simplicity ensures that the game remains accessible to players of all skill levels and promotes creativity and experimentation.

 World of Goo's level design is characterized by expansive maps that offer players enough space to construct their goo-based structures.
 Gravity, is the main hazard of the game, but also the one of the enablers for the players to overcome the challenges.
 The game consists several hazardous elements into the levels, ranging from spikes and fire to unpredictable environmental factors.
 Levels, after the gravity, feature one or two extra hazards most, never straying far from the simplicity mindset and making things extremely complicated.
 Each level presents players with multiple solutions, encouraging diverse approaches and fostering a sense of accomplishment through individualized problem-solving.
 Furthermore, the game introduces hazardless levels, offering a reprieve from the usual challenges and allowing players to focus on building and exploration.